NT247/agent-spend-governance/README.md

 **Stubbed, on purpose:** Stripe identity attestation and the payment-token exchange (see `stubbedPayment()` in `src/index.js`).
 The real protocol already solves those with OAuth/OIDC and payment tokenization; re-implementing them would add plumbing without adding product insight.
-The interesting question — *how should an agent's spend be governed?* — lives entirely in the layer this project does build.
+The interesting question, *how should an agent's spend be governed?*, lives entirely in the layer this project does build.
 Marking the boundary explicitly is deliberate.

 ## API